chanzuckerberg/cellxgene-census/docs/articles/2023/20231012-normalized_layer_precalc_stats.md

 *By: [Maximilian Lombardo](mlombardo@chanzuckerberg.com) and [Pablo Garcia-Nieto](pgarcia-nieto@chanzuckerberg.com)*
 <!-- markdownlint-enable MD036 -->

-The Census team is thrilled to announce the introduction of a library-size normalized expression layer and pre-calculated cell and gene statistics.
-This work is reflected in the Census schema V1.1.0 tailored to empower your single-cell research.
+The Census team is happy to announce the introduction of a library-size normalized expression layer and pre-calculated cell and gene statistics.
+This work is reflected in changes introduced in the [Census schema V1.1.0](https://github.com/chanzuckerberg/cellxgene-census/blob/main/docs/cellxgene_census_schema.md) tailored to empower your single-cell research.

 With these additions users can easily:

-- Expand their Census query filters to select genes or cells based on the new metadata included, for example selecting only cells with N number of genes expressed.
+- Expand their Census query filters to select genes or cells based on the new metadata, for example selecting only cells with N number of genes expressed.
 - Export the expanded cell and gene metadata for downstream analysis.
 - Export a normalized expression data matrix for downstream analysis.

-These features are currently exclusive to the "latest" versions of the Census data release.
+These features are currently exclusive to the "latest" versions of the Census data release and they will be available in the next LTS data release.
 We invite your feedback as you explore these novel functionalities.

 Keep on reading to find out more about these features!